Ayomikun98/SCISSOR/README.md

 # Project Scissor

-A url shortening application, still in progress...
+A url shortening application, still needs to be worked on, it is still in progress

 ## Table of Contents